ismaeelbashir03/Decoder-Transformer/README.md

 This decider is the pretraining for a model like chat-gpt.
 It can be fine tuned to become a question answering bot or become a sentiment analysis or some other things. but this code is only for pretraining the model to complete text it was trained on.

+Looking back on this project, if i had more data i could have had a more complex model as my script data was only 56k lines of code (nowhere near enough),  but even with that small amount, it performs well at doing the same writing style and has somewhat coherant sentences.